-Thank you to Oregon Berries for sponsoring today’s post.
+Thank you Oregon Berries for sponsoring today’s post.
+To learn more, check out their website at Oregon Berries.

 Pork chops and applesauce is a classic dish made better with the addition of plump, juicy, blackberries.
 This recipe uses easy to find Oregon blackberries straight from the freezer.
 Combined with apples, orange zest, ginger, and rosemary, this blackberry applesauce is a tasty treat on it’s own.
 Served up with pan seared, oven roasted pork chops it’s a delicious dish that will delight your taste buds and impress all of your foodie loving friends.
 Make it for a Sunday supper, or make the blackberry applesauce in advance and try it up a weeknight.
 Read on for my tips and tricks or scroll straight to the recipe and start cooking!